roman79/DublinDataEngineering/hadoop/README.md

 ## Exercises:

-Install VirtualBox on your computer and Cloudera Quickstart_vms 5-8.
+Install VirtualBox and Cloudera Quickstart_vms 5-8 on your computer.
 [Instruction](exercises/Instalation_InstructionsVirtualBox_QuickstartVM5.8.txt)

 Copy files into and out of the HDFS via command-line interface.
 [Instruction](exercises/HDFS_Instruction.txt)